rain-on/pantheon/acceptance-tests/truffle-pet-shop-tutorial/README.md

 ```
 cd acceptance-tests/truffle-pet-shop-tutorial
 ```
-* here you will find truffle.js which has network configurations for
+* here you will find truffle.js which has multicaster configurations for
   * development (Ganache) and
   * devwallet (points to localhost:8545)
   * Note you don't need Ganache running unless you want to run the tests against it (see below)